-If the battery warning indicator "[--]" flash and warning message indicate "H BATT" or "L BATT", have a Yamaha dealer check the battery.
+If the battery warning indicator "[--]" flashes and the warning message "H BATT" (high battery voltage) or "L BATT" (low battery voltage) appears, have a Yamaha dealer check the battery.

-Average fuel consumption mode
+Average fuel consumption display

-The average fuel consumption display can be set to either "Ave/Cons\ \.\ km/L" or "Ave/Cons\ \.\ L/100 km" (except for the UK).
+This display shows the average fuel consumption since it was last reset.
+The average fuel consumption display can be set to either "Ave/Cons . km/L" or "Ave/Cons .
+L/100 km".